 The student should make an appointment with Health Services using the Booking appointment program.

-Everyone entering Health Services is required to wear a face covering.
+Anyone entering Health Services with symptoms of a respiratory illness are encouraged to wear a face covering.

 Upon arriving to Health Services, students can check in for the appointment via Medicat check in.
 Temperature and vital signs will be taken by nurse or student worker.